K. N. Joglekar

-K.N.
-Joglekar (died November 1970) was an Indian politician and one of the founding members of Communist Party of India.
-Then he joined All India Forward Bloc.
-He became the General Secretary of the All India Forward Bloc from 1948 to 1952.
+K. N. Joglekar (died November 1970) was an Indian politician and one of the founding members of Communist Party of India.
+He later joined All India Forward Bloc, of which he became the General Secretary from 1948 to 1952.
 Then he formed Forward Communist Party; in 1952 this party merged with the Communist Party of India.

 In 1929, he was jailed in the Meerut Conspiracy Case.